onrdrsy/BasicBot-BS-CUSTOM/README.md

 # Warning

 Attention: the data you see here is completely personalized.
-If you want to use the boat, go to the source [here.](https://github.com/basicBot/source/)
+If you want to use the bot, go to the source [here.](https://github.com/basicBot/source/)

 # basicBot (source)